 Successful people acknowledging how luck has helped them along the way

 Tailwinds is a concept for a campaign to amplify the voices of successful Britons who are willing to publicly recognise that their success owes something to luck, to factors outside their control, as well as to their hard work and talent.

-Its members will sign up to a very simple statement along these lines.
+As part of the campaign, participants will sign up to a very simple statement along these lines.
 They will also be asked to publish something more personal – in writing or on camera – that explores this in more detail.
 This might, for example, look at how they benefited from good luck in terms of the circumstances of their birth, as well as from specific examples of good luck during their lives (and their ability or willingness to make the most of this luck).

 We’re looking for successful people with public profiles in the UK, in any field, who recognise that luck has played a part in getting them to where they are today.
 If you fit this description, please complete the online form, and we’ll be in touch.
 There’s no obligation to do anything if you change your mind.